HipsterBrown/xs-dev/docs/src/pages/en/features/include.md

 # Manage modules from Moddable

-The Moddable SdK ships with many first-party modules to support various features, peripherals, sensors, etc. The `include` command will update the project `manifest.json` with the selected module:
+The Moddable SDK ships with many first-party modules to support various features, peripherals, sensors, etc. The `include` command will update the project `manifest.json` with the selected module:

 ```
 xs-dev include network/wifi